-The children were smart as tacks because their parents were the most clever people in their country.
+The children were sharp as tacks because their parents were the most clever people in their country.
 Since the best scholars in Europe taught these children and since they went to the finest of schools I became about the best educated person in Europe.
 Where do you think the bard learned so much about all those European facts and all those customs that were never wrong and from nearly every European country?
 The Bard could speak fluently to the children in any of nine languages and in five without an accent.
 The result of this learning was fascinating.

 I learned everything I could about tide pools because I liked them more than anything else.
 It was part the English seafaring blood because even an Englishman who never sails still thinks he is a seafarer.
 But it was also the romantic dance of the water's ebb and flow with the moon.
 Then scientifically it was fascinating to me how the tides varied from just inches to a dozen or more feet.
 It was also the strange and remarkable gifts from the sea and the variety that entranced me.
 Then there was that irresistible question of what other mysteries lay undiscovered just beyond the tide in the deep waters of the oceans.

 The queen's first response to finding out a spy was working independently for the English was to ask if I had a clear route of communication to the Admiralty and if I needed any gold to pay my spies with.
-Then she found out I was seven years old and was 'that girl that spied on her when she practiced archery' at the downs.
+Then she found out that I was seven years old and was 'that girl that spied on her when she practiced archery' at the downs.
 (That is another story.)
 And she laughed and she laughed and she laughed.

-The Ambassador was turning me into a female 007 and..
+That foreign official was turning me into a female 007 and..